How Many Solar Panels Do I Need? Explore Typical Panel Wattage and Costs

 Photo: Westend61 / Getty Images

 Let's jump into the mathematics of solar power calculations.
 While you may think that the size of your home determines how many solar panels you need, this isn't always a dependable indicator.
-Think about it—both a small one-bedroom apartment and a large two-bedroom home will still likely have the same kitchen appliances and entertainment center that use up a good deal of power.
+Think about it—both a small one-bedroom apartment and a large two-bedroom home likely have the same kitchen appliances and entertainment center that use up a good deal of power.

 While home size will have some effect on solar panel count, it's inconsistent.
 Here are the top three numbers you need to do that math.